TheArchitect2000/zk-IoT-Verifiable-Computing/embeddedZKP-ARM/README.md

 ```

 - The project root path has a sample program, `program.cpp`.
 The commitment will be generated for this program.
-- Execute the wizardry.sh script to generate a commitment.
+- Execute the wizardry.sh script and choose option _1_ to generate a commitment.
 ```
 ./wizardry.sh
 ```